1.1 New data notification Emails

 Data Flow and Distribution

 All Gemini data distribution to users is via the archive web interface.
-Data are transferred to the archive automatically during observing, and each file is typically available for download from the archive within a minute or two of the observation completing.
+Raw data are transferred to the archive automatically during observing, and each file is typically available for download from the archive within a minute or two of the observation completing.
 Data Quality Assessment proceeds over the following days and the archive is updated if QA states or other metadata are updated.

-The archive will automatically find all the calibration data associated with search results, and presents this in the associated calibrations tab in the search form.
+The archive will automatically find calibration data associated with search results, and presents this in the associated calibrations tab in the search form.
 Additionally, it's possible to search for calibration data directly in the search form simply by setting the search fields appropriately.

 Gemini metadata, including sky coordinates, target name and instrument configuration are in general immediately world public, and the full FITS headers of proprietary data files can be viewed by any archive user.
 This is a deliberate policy and allows people to avoid writing proposals that would duplicate observations whose data are still proprietary.
 The actual pixel values are proprietary and only made available to the project they were observed for, typically for 12 months (18 prior to semester 2016A).
 A few projects (for example some of the exoplanet campaign projects with NICI and GPI) have been granted a proprietary metadata status where certain items of metadata (sky coordinates and target name), and the full FITS header text, assume the same proprietary privacy restrictions as the pixel values.